open-octave/TwitchKeyboardAPI/README.md

 # TwitchKeyboardAPI - For Windows

-EAT is an API that will monitor incoming commands from a Twitch chat and send them to a game emulator.
+TwitchKeyboardAPI is an API that will monitor incoming commands from a Twitch chat and send them to a game emulator.

 <img src="./.github/images/example.png">